nrbhai/pcsbhuj/README.md

-# Pioneer Computer Services Website
+# Hari Tech Solutions Website

-A modern, professional website for Pioneer Computer Services, Bhuj - serving the IT needs of Kutch region since 1993.
+A modern, professional website for Hari Tech Solutions, Bhuj - serving the IT needs of Kutch region since 1993.

 ## Features